Miele Triflex HX1 vs. Dyson V12 Detect

 • 11-inch strands: 46%

-It picked up over 90% to nine-inch hair but struggled with long eleven-inch strands, which isn’t surprising since it doesn’t have an anti-tangle system.
+It picked up over 90% on nine-inch hair but struggled with long, eleven-inch strands, which isn’t surprising since it doesn’t have an anti-tangle system.

 The Miele Triflex HX1 was worse, with nine-inch strands picking up less than the Dyson V12 Detect.